Sung-Ho-Jo/hierarchical-dro/README.md

 # Mitigating Spurious Correlation via Distributionally Robust Learning with Hierarchical Ambiguity Sets

-This code implements the algorithm from the following paper:

-> Mitigating Spurious Correlation via Distributionally Robust Learning with Hierarchical Ambiguity Sets
-> ICLR 2026
+This repository contains the official implementation of the paper accepted at **ICLR 2026**.

-The experiments are based on the code:
+The experiments are based on the following codebases:
 - [Group DRO](https://github.com/kohpangwei/group_DRO)
 - [LISA](https://github.com/huaxiuyao/LISA)